 One of the best things about using one bike has been feeling the transformation from changing just the tyres.
 I swapped between trail tyres to full DH casing tyres to intermediate XC tyres to full XC tyres—and every time the bike felt different.

 If I were going to pick one set of tyres to stick with, it would be 2.4 DHR II with EXO+.
-These are on the way, and I expect them to be lighter than the DH tyres, but have more grip than the 3C compounds.
+These are on the way, and I expect them to be lighter than the DH tyres, but have decent grip.